ABC-523 Instructions

 • A successful applicant who holds an on-sale general license may not make formal application for an original special legislation on-sale general license at the premises where that on-sale general license is held.
 Any existing on-sale license held at an applicant premises must be canceled upon issuance of an original special legislation on-sale general license.

 • Successful drawing participants who do not wish to proceed with filing a formal application may withdraw their interest and request a full refund, minus a $100 service charge.
 Once a formal application has been filed, the applicant will only be entitled to a refund in accordance with BPC § 23320 & 23959.
-(Also, see Application Fees above regarding claims by California taxing agencies).
+(Also, see Application Fees [page 1] regarding claims by California taxing agencies).

 • An unsuccessful drawing participant is one whose priority position (number) is higher than the number of licenses available.

 • The original special legislation on-sale general license application fee, minus a $100 service charge, will be refunded to each unsuccessful drawing participant.
-Refund checks will be mailed within 90-120 days of the priority drawing (See Application Fees regarding claims by California taxing agencies).
+Refund checks will be mailed within 90-120 days of the priority drawing (See Application Fees [page 1] regarding claims by California taxing agencies).

 • In order to maintain priority position, unsuccessful drawing participants are encouraged to notify ABC of any change in mailing address that occurs while the drawing list is active.